Advertiser Disclosure

 Chase Sapphire Preferred Card

-The Chase Sapphire Preferred card earns 5x points for all travel booked via the Chase travel portal, 3x points on dining, select streaming services, and online groceries, 2x points for each dollar spent on all other travel, and 1x on all other purchases.
-Plus, the card earns 5 points per dollar on Lyft purchases (through March 31, 2025).
+The Chase Sapphire Preferred card earns 5x points for all travel booked via Chase Travel, 3x points on dining, select streaming services, and online groceries, 2x points for each $1 spent on all other travel, and 1x on all other purchases.
+Plus, the card earns 5 points per $1 spent on Lyft purchases (through September 30, 2027).

-Hot Tip: Both cards also earn extra points on select Peloton purchases over $250 through March 31, 2025.
-The Chase Sapphire Preferred card earns 5x points with a maximum of 25,000 points earned and the Chase Sapphire Reserve card earns 10x points with a maximum of 50,000 points earned.
+Hot Tip: Both cards also earn extra points on select Peloton purchases over $150 through December 31, 2027.
+The Chase Sapphire Preferred card earns 5x points, with a maximum of 25,000 points earned, and the Chase Sapphire Reserve card earns 10x points, with a maximum of 50,000 points earned.

-One other exceptional perk about the Chase Sapphire Preferred card is that cardholders receive a 10% points bonus after every account anniversary!
+Another exceptional perk of the Chase Sapphire Preferred card is that cardholders receive a 10% points bonus after every account anniversary.
 The Chase Sapphire Reserve card doesn’t offer a benefit like this.
-This number is based on your total dollar amount spent, so it’ll bump your rewards up by another 0.1x points.
+This number is based on your total dollar amount spent, so it bumps your rewards up by another 0.1x points.

 Redemption Options

-Both cards also offer the ability to transfer your points to several Chase airline and hotel partners at a rate of 1:1 almost instantly, providing you with an opportunity to maximize the value of your Chase points.
+Both cards also let you transfer your points to several Chase airline and hotel partners at a 1:1 ratio, almost instantly, providing you with an opportunity to maximize the value of your Chase points and receive even greater potential value.

 Hot Tip: If you have other Chase credit cards that earn Ultimate Rewards, you can combine them with the points earned from either of these cards.